 Step 5: Install the monitor to the picture frame.

 Once you make the necessary holes, you are ready to glue the monitor to your frame and back support.
-After the touchscreen smart mirror is safely glued into place, you will want to add wooden supports across the corners so that it is safely locked within the frame you built with the IR frame protruding outward.
+After the touch screen mirror is safely glued into place, you will want to add wooden supports across the corners so that it is safely locked within the frame you built with the IR frame protruding outward.

 Step 6: Assembling the Raspberry Pi